Environment Data Management

 {% endhint %}

-Open **Environment Data Management** from the Test Development area of the portal.
-The page opens on the **Environments** tab and provides three tabs:
+Open **Environment & Data** from the left navigation.
+The **Environment & Data Management** page opens on the **Environments** tab and provides three tabs:

 | Tab | Manages |